 So, how does one go about determining the density of their keywords?
 Simply perform a Google search using the “Advanced Search” tool, and then insert a keyword into your page.
 Using the advanced search feature, you can check how your page might rank.
-Your page is keyword dense if you can’t find it using the advanced search feature.
+If you can’t locate your page using the advanced search feature, it means that your page contains an excessive number of keywords.
 It’s possible that the page you’re looking for has already been highly ranked and has a page that you can browse.
 However, you will need to register your page to view it; otherwise, you can visit the homepageitz to register.
 If you hover your mouse over a term, it will give you the page URL to check what keywords are used on that page.
 You can see from the “page URL” where the page link is.
 If the page you want is not there, the page link may be tied to another homepageitz.
 This means that the page they are linking to has the same page URL.
 So if you want to link to the homepageitz you can try using the official page link instead.
 That page is linked to a homepageitz which you can search through to find the page you want.

-You can also use the ‘all’ page option to search all pages for that term, which will provide a list of pages with the greatest total views for that keyword.
+Use the ‘all’ page option to search for a term across all pages.
+This will give you a list of pages with the highest total views for that keyword.
 So, if you have six keywords, you’ll get six pages, and you’ll be able to see which homepagesitz has the most visits for that term.

-If you want to check out the pages for a specific keyword, you can do a specific keyword search by entering your keyword in the search bar.
+To find pages related to a specific keyword, simply enter the keyword in the search bar.
 The results will show you the homepageitz and any homepageitz who have more total views for that keyword.

-You can also do a keyword search page link and hover over the keyword in the search bar to get a list of pages for that keyword, you can then choose the one you want.
+You can search for keywords on a page link.
+Hover over the keyword in the search bar to see a list of pages related to that keyword.
+Then, you can choose the page you prefer.